The Antrim Coast Road, a road trip to North-Ireland at it's best

 A part of the A2 in Northern Ireland, called the Antrim Coast Road, is one of the most famous road trips in the world.
 A large section of the road is winding trough the countryside, following the scenic coastline.
 Some parts are even built between large 100m high cliffs and the sea.

 We start following the road in Belfast.
 From there, it will take us to all major attractions of North Ireland’s coast before it ends near the walled city center of Derry, at the border with the Republic of Ireland.
 The Antrim Coast Road is often praised as Ireland's most scenic drive.
 This part of the road is also relatively narrow and lightly used, which is great for a road trip.
-The views are stunning and photos, even ones in magazines printed by the best laser jet printers don't do it justice.

 The road was constructed between 1832 and 1842 by civil engineer William Bald.
 Instead of building the road inland, Bald had the vision of building the road at the foot of the cliffs.
 This avoided the road having steep gradients as it ran along the valleys.
 The workers blasted parts of the cliffs, and the fallen debris then formed the base for the coast road.
 It was a great engineering achievement for its day and made a great difference to the people of the Glens.
 Before the road was built, they sailed their goods across the sea to markets in Scotland, because the sea crossing was easier than travel by land.